krazeemonkee/itslikesoup-anytype/content/posts/003 ~ zoom-out/index.md

 <!-- scraps
 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ • ~ • ~ • ~ • ~ • ~ • ~ • ~ • ~ • ~ • ~ • ~ • ~ • ~ • ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

+> <p style="padding: 0; margin: 0 0 0 0; text-align: justify"> <i> i apologe for the poor presentation here  🙏🏽 this should have been a simple slideshow so that you can clickly flick through the zoomed-in + zoomed-out views but i just spent hours tinkering the html, css + javascript code w/ claude.ai but to no avail ~ i will place a marker here + return later to improve the presentation when time + knowledge permit </i></p>
+{{< lead >}}
+<p style="padding: 0; margin: 0 0 0 0; text-align: justify"> <i> i apologe for the poor presentation here  🙏🏽 this should have been a simple slideshow so that you can clickly flick through the zoomed-in + zoomed-out views but i just spent hours tinkering the html, css + javascript code w/ claude.ai but to no avail ~ i will place a marker here + return later to improve the presentation when time + knowledge permit </i></p>
+{{< /lead >}}

 style="display: flex;"